The Team of the Neurodiversity Foundation:

 – Esti van Raak: External Reseacher & Speech Therapist

 Esti researches Signs usecases for conversations with parents, teachers and best friends.
 She is a playfull, yet determined graduating speech therapist with a interest in child friendly communication.

 – Charlotte Albertini: External Reseacher & Speech Therapist

 Charlotte is knowledgable in both autism & sign languages, and uses her talent to research Signs usecases for conversations.
 She is an aspiring speech therapist at Fontys Paramedische Hogeschool in Eindhoven.

 – Signsgame team: External research team from Fontys

 This team is developing and researching prototypes for quick comprehension and usecases of the signs language through gamified learning.
 They are very clever and balanced team, and we hope that their innovation will lead new users through the initial stages of using the autistic sign language called Signs.

 – Diantha Voskuijl

-Diantha Voskuijl is an excellent ambassador for autistics in the Netherlands, and has supported us by being one of our judges in the VR Challenge.
+Diantha Voskuijl is an excellent ambassador for Neurodivergents in the Netherlands, and runs the social media channels and hashtags of the foundation.
+One of her key interests is showing the great value female autistics have to offer the world.
 We hope to support her voice, and wish her message on neurodiversity and autism is heard and understood by many.

 – John Scholtz